top of page

 Special Educational

-eeds & Disabilities (SEND)
+Needs & Disabilities (SEND)

 At Eton Academy, we celebrate the uniqueness of every pupil and recognise their exceptional talents.

-Read more about the SEN information report and our SEND Policy here:
+Read more about the SEN information Report and our SEND Policy here:

 Meet our SENCO